EntelectChallenge/2015-SpaceInvaders-TestHarness/README.md

 Provided all the tests pass, you should find the coverage report in `SpaceInvadersTest\bin\debug\coverage\index.html`.

 ## Release Notes
+### v1.0.2 - 10/05/2015
+* Bugs fixed
+  * Fixed some exceptions related to bot timeouts and killing the bot process (thanks Bernard Haeusermann)
+  * Ship spawn logic now deducts a life before spawn / collision checking which could have caused the life not to be deducted if spawning on an alien or bullet (thanks Jansen du Plessis).
+  * Aliens hitting the back wall now destroy the correct player (thanks Jansen du Plessis).
+  * Improved tests for aliens hitting the back wall a bit.
+  * Fixed run.sh newline characters and gave hints on installing dependencies (thanks Marius Kruger).
+  * Got rid of compiler warnings (thanks Bernhard Haeusermann).
+* Minor features:
+  * Added a command line option to force scrolling console logging (-s or --scrolling).
+  * Added a command line option to disable console logging (-q or --quiet).

 ### v1.0.1 - 24/04/2015
 * Bugs fixed:
   * A life is now deducted on ship spawning instead of player death which should give a consistent 1 ship & 3 lives, regardless of how they are used.